-The Cypher Society holds an annual meeting during which it is updated on the affairs of the College and the Board of Visitors by the Rector and the President.
+The Cypher Society holds an annual meeting during which it is updated on the affairs of the university and the Board of Visitors by the Rector and the President.
 At the annual meeting the election of officers and executive committee members and the transaction of business are brought before the Society.

 President: H. Edward Mann III '77